 A girl whose mother was an 80s scream queen is pulled into the world of her horror movie along with her friends.
 They navigate movie tropes and try to save themselves, and the girl’s mother.
 A smattering of crude sexual references, but rampant use of profanity, including over 40 religious exclamations.

 A woman remains safe from being haunted by an evil creature—so long as she never turns out the lights.
 Lots of cleavage, moderate gore, but several extremely disturbing scenes.

-Imagine Groundhog Day, but with a woman being forced to relive her murder again and again and again.
+Imagine Groundhog Day, but with a woman being forced to relive her murder again and again in order to figure out who is killing her.
 Partial nudity including a woman’s bare buttocks, mild profanity and violence.

-Tortured by creatures who find their prey by sound, a family is forced to live their entire lives in silence.
+After an alien invasion by super-predators who hunt by sound, a farm family is forced to live their entire lives in silence.
 No sex, nudity, or swearing, but several terrifying and intense scenes.

 Four teenage female divers find themselves trapped in an underwater cave inhabited by the deadliest sharks on the planet.
 Mild profanity (including one F-bomb), moderate levels of violence and terror.